Discrete time crystals detected by time-translation twist: Kicked Ising model

 First, we confirmed that the long-time behavior of the DTC is not disturbed by the twist, if we impose it from the outset, that is, if the preparation time in Fig.~\ref{fig:tensornetwork}(e) is set to zero, $t_0=0$ (see Appendix \ref{app:t00} for details).
 This is because another form of the DTC, distinct from the one realized under the periodic boundary condition, that has a spatially non-uniform oscillation phase, is realized under the presence of the twist.
 So, we need to wait until a dynamical phase develops under the periodic boundary condition (by taking $t_0>0$) and then disturb the phase by imposing the time-translation twist.
 This setup is analogous to the Little-Parks effect, where the U(1) twisted boundary condition is imposed after superconductivity has been established.

 We numerically evaluate the averaged SFF of the kicked Ising model of length $L=8$ with the same parameters as before.

-Figs.~\ref{fig:sff_boundarychange}(d)--(g) are the SFF for the preparation time $t_0=2^7$ as a function of time $t$ at some points indicated in Fig.~\ref{fig:sff_boundarychange}(b).
+We employ the preparation time $t_0=2^7$ since the oscillation of the SFF in the DTC phase is well-developed but still not weakened at this time as can be seen from the black curve in Fig.~\ref{fig:sff_boundarychange}(g) \footnote{We confirmed that the conclusions about the long-time behavior are not changed even if we choose either $t_0=2,4,\cdots,$ or $2^8$ as the preparation time.}.
+Figs.~\ref{fig:sff_boundarychange}(e)--(h) are the SFF for as a function of time $t$ at some points indicated in Fig.~\ref{fig:sff_boundarychange}(b).
 In each figure, three lines correspond to $a=0$, $1$, and $2$ respectively.

-The effect of the time-translation twist on the DTC is most pronounced in Fig.~\ref{fig:sff_boundarychange}(f), which shows the averaged SFF deep within the DTC phase.
+The effect of the time-translation twist on the DTC is most pronounced in Fig.~\ref{fig:sff_boundarychange}(g), which shows the averaged SFF deep within the DTC phase.
 While twists with $a=1$ and $a=2$ both reduce the SFF, the twist with $a=1$ disturbs the DTC order more significantly than that with $a=2$.
 This is because the oscillation phase of the DTC (mis)matches across the boundary when ${a=2}$(${a=1}$).
 In this way, the time-translation twist serves as a probe for detecting the DTC order.
 On the other hand, within the 0SG phase, the SFF at late times is less sensitive to the twist, and there is no significant difference between the cases with $a=1$ and $a=2$.
 In Fig.~\ref{fig:sff_boundarychange}(b), we plot the ratio $\langle K(2^8,a=1)\rangle/\langle K(2^8,a=2)\rangle$, which deviates from unity most prominently in the DTC phase.
 In Fig.~\ref{fig:sff_boundarychange}(c), we also plot the SFF at $t=2^8$ and $t=2^8+1$ for $\bar{J}=\pi/4$ [the red line in Fig.~\ref{fig:sff_boundarychange}(b)] as a function of $b$.
 For reference, we also plot the $a=3$ case at $t=224$ and $t=225$, which almost agrees with $a=1$.
 This implies the distinction between even and odd $a$.
+In Fig.~\ref{fig:sff_boundarychange}(d), we plot the finite-size scaling of the ratio along $\bar{J}=\pi/8$ [the green line in Fig.~\ref{fig:sff_boundarychange}(b)] from $L=4$ to $L=8$, which shows a phase transition at $b\simeq0.28\pi$.
+Here, we used a common preparation time $t_0=2^7$ and evaluated the ratio at $t=2^8$ for all the system sizes.